 This strategy helps you attack your competition toe to toe.
-It will aggressively bid for keywords that your rival has and proactively bid in areas where your rival isn’t bidding.
-The goal is to ultimately appear on top wherever they appear.
+It will aggressively bid for keywords your rival has and proactively bid in areas where your competitor isn’t bidding.
+The goal is to appear on top wherever they appear ultimately.

-Keep in mind this does not guarantee your ad will always appear above the targeted domain.
-All this does is respond to other bids with a higher one to stay one rung above the competition in order to improve the ad ranking.
+This does not guarantee your ad will always appear above the targeted domain.
+All this does is respond to other bids with a higher one to stay one rung above the competition to improve the ad ranking.
 However, in this way, it does limit your scope.
-Because it only focuses on your existing auctions, you won’t see opportunities in other places.
+Because it only focuses on your existing auctions, you won’t see opportunities elsewhere.
 But you can’t just throw money at a problem.
 Your Quality Score is defined by so much more.

-Plus, it can also be expensive to raise bids on keywords your competitors are bidding on.
-Some of them could be bad quality keywords that you’d be better off avoiding.
+It can also be expensive to raise bids on keywords your competitors are bidding on.
+Some of them could be bad-quality keywords that you’d better avoid.
 This is why you need to experiment.
 You can’t always rely on what the majority is doing.

-Hopefully, you should have a better grasp of the options available to you through AdWords.
-Flexible bidding strategies are a great tool, allowing you to easily and cost-effectively navigate the complexities of PPC.
+Hopefully, it would be better to grasp the options available to you through AdWords.
+Flexible bidding strategies are a great tool, allowing you to easily and cost-effectively navigate PPC complexities.
 Google’s automation is there to help you compete on a level playing field, so make the most of it!

 Written by Adam Blackford-Mills

-Adam Blackford-Mills is Head of Digital at MRS Digital and has over 10 years of experience in sales and digital marketing.
-Adam works tirelessly to develop digital solutions that expand online marketing potential for businesses and delivers results.
-Using innovative and actionable thinking, Adam crafts a unique digital experience for every business.
+Adam Blackford-Mills is Head of Digital at MRS Digital and has over ten years of experience in sales and digital marketing.
+Adam works tirelessly to develop digital solutions that expand online marketing potential for businesses and deliver results.
+Adam crafts a unique digital experience for every business using innovative and actionable thinking.